Anti-Americanism: Western Europe

 In Europe in 2002, vandalism of American companies was reported in Athens, Zürich, Tbilisi, Moscow and elsewhere.
 In Venice, 8 to 10 masked individuals claiming to be anti-globalists attacked a McDonald's restaurant.

 In Athens, at the demonstrations commemorating the 17 November Uprising there was a march toward the U.S. embassy to emphasize the U.S. backing of the Greek military junta of 1967–1974 attended by many people each year.

 Ruth Hatlapa, a PhD candidate at the University of Augsburg, and Andrei S. Markovits, a professor of Political Science at the University of Michigan, describe President Obama's image as that of an angel – or more precisely, a rock star – in Europe in contrast to Bush's devilish image there; they argue, however, that "Obamamania" masks a deep-seated distrust and disdain of America.

 According to a March 2025 report by YouGov, Western European attitudes towards the US have become more negative since Trump's re-election.
-The US is now viewed negatively by more than half of people in Britain (53%), Germany (56%), Sweden (63%) and Denmark (74%).
+The US is now viewed negatively by more than half of the people in Britain (53%), Germany (56%), Sweden (63%), and Denmark (74%).